kanow/operations/Documentation/Configuration/PluginConfiguration/Index.rst

 		Categories can be select to constrain the result.
    :Key:
 		settings.category

  - :Property:
+		Max result items
+   :View:
+		All
+   :Description:
+		Limit the result for the list.
+   :Key:
+		settings.limit

+ - :Property:
 		Items per page
    :View:
 		Operations
    :Description:
-		How many items will showing in list view.
-When pagination is hide is this the limit for the complete result.
+		How many items per page are showing with activated pagination.
    :Key:
 		settings.itemsPerPage

  - :Property:
 		Hide pagination
    :View:
 		Operations
    :Description:
-		Hide the pagination and show the whole in one list.
+		Hide the pagination and show the result in one list.
 Default Limit for whole list is 200.
    :Key:
 		settings.hidePagination

  - :Property:
-		Hide filter for result
+		Hide filter
    :View:
 		Operations
    :Description:
-		Hide the form to filter the list by years (more selection can be added in future)
+		Hide the form to filter the list
    :Key:
 		settings.hideFilter

  - :Property:
 		Show list of operations on a map
    :View:
 		Operations
    :Description:
-		Show the listed result in frontend on a google map.
+		Show the result on a map.
    :Key:
 		settings.showMap

  - :Property:
 		Record Storage Page
    :View:
 		All
    :Description:
-		Sysfolder where are the data sets in
+		Sysfolder for operations data.
    :Key:
 		persistence.storagePid

+ - :Property:
+		Recursive
+   :View:
+		All
+   :Description:
+		Recursive setting for the sysfolder.
+   :Key:
+		persistence.recursive

 Tab "Media options"